isaacnmm/pestpolicy-hugo2XX/content/posts/best-acoustic-guitar-under-1500/index.md

 Choosing the best acoustic guitar under 1500 is not simple.
 Youll have to consider the guitar material.

-You will often find yourself stuck between the price and quality of the [acoustic guitar](http://mds.marshall. edu/cgi/viewcontent. cgi? article=1018&context=music_faculty) due to large varieties available in the market.
+You will often find yourself stuck between the price and quality of the [acoustic guitar](http://mds.marshall.edu/cgi/viewcontent.cgi?article=1018&context=music_faculty)due to large varieties available in the market.
 However, its important to know that high prices dont necessarily reflect the top performance of a given guitar.
 Read Also: [Acoustic Guitar for Small Hands](https://pestpolicy.com/[best](https://pestpolicy.com/best-acoustic-guitar-under-2000/)-acoustic-guitar-for-small-hands/)

 ##  7 Best Acoustic Guitar Under 1500 in 2025